rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

--   Change outputs to compare population size estimates and true values, rather than expected values.
+-   Change model lists to arrays to simplify code?
+No for loop and list indexing.

+-   Take a break and get away from your work.

 -   Make it simulate populations when button pressed in sim tab.